konifer44/SmartLED_App-SwiftUI/README.md

 # SwiftUI_SmartLED_App

->This app provides you a convenient way to control RGB LED ambient light. iPhone is connected via BLE with programmed by myself ESP32 SoC which controls RGB LED(or with few code changes any Bluetooth device You want)
+>App for convenient way to control RGB LED ambient light. iPhone is connected via BLE with ESP32 SoC which controls RGB LED(or with few code changes any Bluetooth device You want)

-## This app is used for controll via Bluetooth my ESP32_SmartLED_Device.
+## This app is used for controll via Bluetooth ESP32_SmartLED_Device.
 More info are available in this repository:
 [ESP32_SmartLED_Device]

  <img src="device.jpg" alt="drawing" width="300"/>